This chicken curry soup recipe is SO comforting and delicious.

 - In a large heavy bottom pot, heat 2 tablespoons of vegetable oil over medium heat.

-- Once shimmering, add the chicken, and sear each side until golden - should be about 1 minute on each side depending on the heat of your pan.
-Inside of the chicken should still be pink.
-Be sure not to overcrowd chicken in pot, I did this in 4 batches.
-Remove seared chicken to a plate.
+- Once shimmering, add the chicken and sear each side until golden - this should take about 1 minute on each side.
+The center of the chicken should still be pink.
+Be sure not to overcrowd chicken in the pot by cooking the chicken in batches.
+Place seared chicken on a plate and set aside.

 - Add the remaining 2 tablespoons of vegetable oil, along with your chopped onion and bell pepper.
 Again, don't overcrowd the pan, I did this in 2 batches.
 Cook veggies until slightly brown, about 4 minutes.